Philogy/Action-Points/README.md

 To mint tokens a user must simply supply the signed nonce, token amount and signature to the `mintWithOwnerData` method of the ActionPoints contract.

+#### 1.2.1 GnosisSafeAdapter
+This contract enables the Action Point Token contract to verify whether a group of owners of a Gnosis Safe multisig wallet have signed a specific message.